darribas/gds18/paper.md

 experiences fall under the following two scenarios:

 * **Semester-long course**: for four consecutive years (2015, 2016, 2017, and
-  2018), the materials in this module have formed the computational backbone of the "Geographic Data Science" course taught at the University of Liverpool.
+  2018), these materials have formed the computational backbone of the "Geographic Data Science" course taught at the University of Liverpool.
 The course is offered to Year 3 undergraduate students in Geography and Planning, and to MSc students across campus.
 Every